Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for his or her numerous suggesions for improving our exposition.
 SCh is grateful to the Institute for Advanced Study, Princeton and to the Institute des Hautes \'Etudes Scientifiques for their hospitality and support during various stages of this work; he also thanks the Berkeley Center for Theoretical Physics for hospitality during its completion.
 The work of SCh was partially supported by the Simons Foundation grant { \#}245643.
 The work of MAS was partially supported by the Simons Foundation grant { \#}353857 and NSF grant DMS 1005761.
 The work of ALH was supported by an NSF Alliance Postdoctoral Fellowship.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}